 A summary of the evidence it has been possible to locate for Walter suggests an ordinary life.

-Walter was baptised at St Leonards Church, Shoreditch, London on July 8th, 1860.
+Walter was baptised at St Leonards Church, Shoreditch, London on July 8th 1860.

 In 1861, Walter’s parents and family are living in Ashford Street in Shoreditch.
-They share the house with Zilpa Brown, who is Margaret’s mother (Walter’s grandmother).
-It appears that she may be from India, suggested by her name.
-Zilpa is a victualler and Walter’s mother, Margaret, is the manager.
+They share the house with Zilpah Brown who is a victualler.
+Margaret is the manager .
+It appears from her name that Zilpa may be from India and we can only speculate as to the connection.
+Zilpa is a victualler and Margaret is the manager.

-By 1871, the family has moved to 87 Cloudesley Road in Islington.
+By 1871, the family has moved to 87, Cloudesley Road in Islington.
 Walter senior is working as a waiter.
 The family has grown.
-Zilpa, born Chelmsford, Essex, in 1854; Walter, born Hoxton, London, in 1859; Frank, born Hoxton, London, in 1865; Ellen, born Islington, in 1867; Frederick, born Holloway, in 1869.
+The details given confirm Zilpa, born Chelmsford Essex in 1854; Walter, born Hoxton, London in 1859; Frank, born Hoxton, London in 1865; Ellen, born Islington, in 1867; Frederick, born Holloway, in 1869.

 In August 1875, daughter Zilpa marries John Pomroy Tredwen, who is a beer retailer.
-There are researchers on Ancestry who have this line in their research.
+There are researchers on ancestry who have this line in their research.

 In 1885, our Walter marries Julia Chapman in Hackney, London.

-On March 22nd, 1910, Walter is admitted to St Olave’s Workhouse.
+On March 22nd 1910, Walter is admitted to St Olave’s Workhouse.
 Walter’s address is given as 3 John Campbell Road, Dalston, which is close to Balls Pond Road.
 He is ‘alleged insane’.
-His sister is the named family member as a Mrs Byford, so perhaps this is a sister-in-law.
+His sister is the named family member as a Mrs Byford, so perhaps this is a sister in law.

-Walter is there until March 30th, 1910, when he is transferred to Long Grove Hospital Epsom.
+Walter is there until March 30th 1910 when he is transferred to Long Grove Hospital Epsom.

-There is a researcher on Ancestry with the Tredwen family in their tree.
+There is a researcher on ancestry with the Tredwen family in their tree.